marcin-lawrowski/wise-chat/readme.txt

 1. Alternatively install it using dedicated widget in `Appearance -> Widgets`, it's called `Wise Chat Window`.
 See below for details.

 = Post Installation Notices: =
-* After installation go to Settings -> Wise Chat Settings page, select Localization tab and translate all the messages into your own language.
+* After installation go to Settings -> Wise Chat Settings page, select Localization tab and translate all the messages into your language.
 * Posting pictures from camera / local storage is limited to the specific range of Web browsers.
 See FAQ for details.

+= Gutenberg Block installation: =

+Edit a page or post and click the button for adding new blocks to the content.
+Search for "wise chat" block and add it to the page.
+Adjust the settings in the sidebar.

 = Widget installation: =